-But let’s pause for a moment to talk about the price.
 Each droid unit costs $99.99, plus tax.
 It comes with a special carry box and instructions.
 Once you’ve built your droid, it’s nonrefundable, as the people of Batuu believe the droid and its person pair for life.
 However, the personalized building experience is part of the price tag — and you've got a loyal friend for life.
 So, don’t rush through choosing your parts, and try to have an idea of what you want it to look like beforehand!
 There's a wall with all of the available options just to the left of the register.
 There are no discounts available, including the usual merchandise discount for annual passholders.
 For an additional charge, you can purchase personality chips for $12.99 each, as well as other various accessories, such as the droid backpack for $49.99.

 In addition to the regular build-your-own droid at Galaxy's Edge, Droid Depot also has model kits, pre-made and premium droids for sale.
 These range from small to larger authentic replicas of the droids from the films, such as D-0 from "Star Wars: The Rise of Skywalker."

 How to Build Your Own Droid at Galaxy’s Edge in Disney World

 Once you’ve paid, it’s time for fun!
 The process is basically split into two stages: the parts station and the building station.

 At the parts station, you’ll choose which pieces to use for building your droid.
 Each style of droid has four different parts.
 The BB-series model has a dome, a dome connection plate, a body sphere and a motivator.
 Meanwhile, the R-series model has a dome, a body, a center leg and a pair of side legs.